Augustvic/LimitGo/README.md

 # LimitGo

 LimitGo is a set of Go libraries that includes collections and utils for math, limiting, caching, and more.
+The content of collections nearly has been completed, which draws on the experience of JDK8.
+The other parts are in progress.

-*This project is a work in progress, welcome to submit if you have any advice or suggestion.*
+*This project is a work in progress, you are welcomed to post any issue or pull request.*

 ## Feature